pmemoli/Data-Science-Thesis/notebook.md

     - Max
     - + different distribution statistics

+## October 16th

 So...
 I should write the pipeline for trying that with different models and datasets.

 After that its just writing and obtaining more data for each ensemble.

+Queda hacer el pipeline, escribir y correr.

+## October 17th

+Wrote the additive and geometric mean computations (mean over layers) in metrics/attentions.py.
+I could also weight them based on their influence over their proportion in the residual + attention_output sum; but it's probably just going to be added complexity and computational costs to a rather simple metric...

+All that's left is evaluating over GSM and MATH, writing and leaving the pipeline for more models...